 With your consent, your Early Start public health nurse (health visitor) will stay involved and in close communication with you until your child’s second birthday.
 You will then be supported by a local public health nurse (HV) to support you until your child goes to school.

-If you are pregnant with your first baby and think this service could support you, please talk to your midwife, who can refer you, or call the Early Start team directly on:
+If you are pregnant with your first baby and think this service could support you, please talk to your midwife, who can refer you, or call Leicester City’s Early Start team directly on:

 - Leaflet: Early Start Parent Leaflet